Requirements for Guest Posts on Talking Cents

 The guest authors will have to submit a draft article to suggest or request revisions/deletions/additions depending on how well the advice or information conforms to our normal counseling advice and personal financial educational materials.
 Only once the revisions are agreed upon by both parties we will post the article to Talking Cents Blog.

 Once the guest author submits the draft article the Education team will review the article internally and submit the changes to the author within three to five working days.
 Once agreed the article will be posted.
 As our blog calendar is created in advance, guest blogs may not be posted until the month after finalization.
+Please check the Talking Cents Blog periodically throughout the month of publication.
+ACCC will not follow up when the article is published.

 Links in the Article: